stevenhowley/aqi-forecasting-pipeline/README.md

-This provides a reference point for determining whether future ML models outperform a trivial predictor.
+This provides a reference benchmark before upgrading to more advanced ML models.